Tiberiu02/inck/README.md

 # Dependencies

-Node.js, MongoDB, as well as a few Node.js packages.
+Node.js, MongoDB, Redis, as well as a few Node.js packages.

 # Installation